fhsplau/balloon/README.md

 Reading data
 -
-To read the data you need to create reusable `DataReader` first.
+To read the data you need to create `DataReader` first.
 Type the following command in repl.

 `val dataReader = new DataReader`

-Next step is to read the data (virtually only) by running `read` command.
+Next step is to read the data (virtually only) by running the `read` command.

 `val data = reader.read(Paths.get(<filename>))`